TestStack/TestStack.Dossier/BREAKING_CHANGES.md

 Simply add the following to the files that generate lists of builders and change your builder modification methods to be virtual and the existing syntax should work:

 ```
-using NTestDataBuilder.Lists;
+using TestStack.Dossier.Lists;
 ```

-Assuming you aren't using NBuilder for anything other than generating lists of entities with NTestDataBuilder 1.0 you should be abke to do a global find and replace against `using FizzWare.NBuilder;`.
+Assuming you aren't using NBuilder for anything other than generating lists of entities with NTestDataBuilder 1.0 you should be able to do a global find and replace against `using FizzWare.NBuilder;`.

 If you uninstall the NBuilder package then you will need to remove the using statements for that library too.